 - Study rooms: 17 group and 10 individual study rooms available for student checkout.
-Limited number of carrels available to graduate students and faculty. - Designated spaces for quiet study, quiet computing, and silent study. - Quiet study: 20 quiet study desks, including 10 with computers, on second floor, and an additional 50 quiet study seats at tables on third floor. - o Silent study: 36 desks and 16 seats at tables, all on third floor. - First floor computing area with seating for 122 and 56 adjustable height workstations. - Open media lab with seating for 58 users, 25 adjustable height workstations, and an integrated help desk. - The Learning Studio, a 70-seat classroom designed for active learning in a technology-rich environment.
-Designed to increase engagement and learning for students, the Learning Studio supports blended learning, a flipped classroom model and other teaching methods for faculty. - 400-seat Assembly Hall for classes and a variety of public events, such as the library's annual Native American & Indigenous Film Series. - Spaces for the NAU Student Technology Center, tutoring sessions offered by the University Writing Program, the Faculty Professional Development Program, the Faculty Senate office, and an Information Technology Services computing support unit.
+Limited number of carrels available to graduate students and faculty. - Designated spaces for quiet study, quiet computing, and silent study. - Quiet study: 20 quiet study desks, including 10 with computers, on second floor, and an additional 50 quiet study seats at tables on third floor. - Silent study: 36 desks and 16 seats at tables, all on third floor. - First floor computing area with seating for 122 and 56 adjustable height workstations. - Open media lab with seating for 58 users, 25 adjustable height workstations, and an integrated help desk. - 400-seat Assembly Hall for classes and events. - Advanced technology 70-seat Learning Studio designed to increase engagement and learning for students while supporting "flipped classroom" and other teaching methods for faculty.